paulgarciaro/TC1002S/README.md

 You are now ready to work in your local machine in all the assignments

-Part 2: Work in your assignments
-1) Download all changes to your local machine committed by other contributors (use git commands: pull)
+Recall to download all changes to your local machine committed by other contributors (use git commands: pull)

-2) Make changes in your files, create new files or folders
-3) Upload all your changes to the remote repository (use git commands: add, commit, push)
+Also, each time you finish your work (changes in your files, create new files or folders), you should upload all your changes to the remote repository (use git commands: add, commit, push)

 Please email me at mauricio.antelis@gmail.com if you have any inquiry or suggestion